alihadimusawa/360-Personal-Books-Notes-7th-Porject/README.md

 4. Create a "books" database in postgresql

-5. Create a "list_of_books" table inside the database, the column is as shown below id serial primary key, title varchar(100) not null, author varchar(100) not null, isbn varchar(100) not null, date_read date not null, rating int not null, synopsis text not null, notes text not null, image text not null
+5. Create a "list_of_books" table inside the database, the column is as shown below:
+   id serial primary key,
+   title varchar(100) not null,
+   author varchar(100) not null,
+   isbn varchar(100) not null,
+   date_read date not null,
+   rating int not null,
+   synopsis text not null,
+   notes text not null,
+   image text not null

 ## Technologies Used
 - Frontend: HTML, CSS, JavaScript